igorwojda/software-design-concepts/src/main/kotlin/com/igorwojda/pattern/command/README.md

 - Receiver - object used by the `Command` to complete its task - contains the actual steps to perform the action.
 - Client - creates a concrete `Command` instance, binds it with the `Receiver` and passes it to the `Invoker` instance.

-## When to use the Command Pattern?
+## When To Use The Command Pattern?

 - When the requests need to be handled in certain time occurrences and according to different triggers situations
 - When the client and the service provider needs to be decoupled